tESS RENÉ

 Add gentle micro moves.
 Roll your shoulders, press palms together, or squeeze a cushion.
 Small movement can discharge excess energy.

-Ready for steadier days?
+Ready for Transformation?

-Grounding gives your body an anchor so change can stick.
-If you want guidance tailored to your patterns & go beyond just tips, let’s work together to build regulation you can rely on.
+Guidance tailored to your patterns goes beyond just tips: let’s work together to build regulation you can rely on.

-If overwhelm is frequent, you do not have to white‑knuckle this alone.
 In a private consult we will map your cues, practice two or three grounding steps together in real time that fit your life, and shape a plan you can keep. → Steadier days begin here.

 Cheering you on,